Myopia Management

 Moderate myopia

-Moderate myopia means the prescription for eyeglasses is anywhere between -3.25D to -6.00D.
+Moderate myopia means the prescription for eyeglasses is anywhere between -3.00 to -6.00 diopters of myopia.

 High myopia

-Classified as “severe” myopia, high myopia means the prescription for eyeglasses is over -6.00D.
-People who have moderate to high myopia will need to wear eyeglasses or contact lenses all the time, since they may only be able to see objects very close to their face.
+Known as “severe” myopia, high myopia means the prescription for eyeglasses is over -6.00 diopters of myopia.
+People who have moderate to high myopia will need to wear eyeglasses or contact lenses all the time, since they may only be able to see objects very close to their faces.

 If you don’t have myopia, it can be hard to imagine what the world looks like for people with myopia.
 To see what the world looks like for people with low, moderate, and high myopia, look at this myopia simulator

-People who have myopia are at a higher risk of developing serious eye conditions and diseases later in life, including a detached retina, glaucoma, cataracts, and macular degeneration.
-Due to the negative impact myopia has on eye health and quality of life, it’s important to get regular eye exams to screen for myopia.
+People who have myopia are at a higher risk of developing serious eye conditions and diseases later in life, including a detached retina, glaucoma, cataracts, and macular degeneration.² Due to the negative impact myopia has on eye health and quality of life, it’s important to get regular eye exams to screen for myopia.

-Learn more about myopia and MiSight® 1-day soft contact lenses.
+Watch the video to learn more about myopia and MiSight® 1-day soft contact lenses.

-Managing Myopia
+Managing myopia

 The first step to managing myopia is to visit our Arlington or Memphis location for a comprehensive eye exam or pediatric eye exam